This article describes how to troubleshoot issues that occur when you add a Hyper-V host in System Center 2012 Virtual Machine Manager.

 Step 2: Use the Virtual Machine Manager Configuration Analyzer (VMMCA)

-To download the Virtual Machine Manager Configuration Analyzer, visit the following Microsoft website:http://www.microsoft.com/en-us/download/details.aspx?id=29309
+To download the Virtual Machine Manager Configuration Analyzer, go to the following Microsoft website:http://www.microsoft.com/en-us/download/details.aspx?id=29309

-Step 3: Verify the ports used by VMM are not blocked by a firewall
+Step 4: Verify that the ports used by VMM are not blocked by a firewall

 TCP port 443